pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/howto_create_pisi_packages.rst

         **group:** This attribute is used to specify file group.
 The "groups" command will list the groups of the current owner.

-        Each file should be added with the below format:
+        Each file should be added like the below format:
         ::

             <AdditionalFile owner="mpd" group="audio" permission="0640" target="/etc/mpd.conf">mpd.conf</AdditionalFile>